Afro-Guyanese

 Afro-Guyanese, also known as Black Guyanese, is a Creole ethnic group that primarily lives in the South American country of Guyana.
 Generally, they descend from enslaved Africans taken to Guyana from West and Central Africa, and the Lesser Antilles during the Atlantic slave trade.
-Following the abolition of slavery, tens of thousands of Bajans migrated to Guyana from 1835 to 1928, many of whom assimilated into the pre-existing creole population.
+Following the abolition of slavery, thousands of Bajans and other Afro-Caribbeans immigrated to Guyana from 1835 to 1928, many of whom assimilated into the pre-existing creole population.
 Although Guyana is geographically located in South-America, Afro-Guyanese are considered Afro-Caribbean due to their cultural and ancestral roots in the Caribbean islands.

 History

 Slavery

 In the year 1498, Italian explorer Christopher Columbus visited the coastline of what is now known as Guyana.
-Prior to the advent of slavery, the territory that constitutes modern-day Guyana was occupied by Indigenous Amerindian groups, such as the Arawak, Kalina, and Warao tribes.
+Prior to the advent of slavery, the territory that constitutes modern-day Guyana was occupied by Indigenous Amerindian groups, such as the Lokono, Kalina, and Warao tribes.
 European interaction commenced in 1499; however, it was not until the 17th century that substantial colonization efforts by the Dutch, French, and British truly took root, motivated by the quest for wealth derived from plantation agriculture, especially sugar.
 This transition ultimately resulted in the large-scale importation of enslaved Africans to labor on the plantations, significantly altering the region's demographic and economic framework.

 Sometime in the 1620s, the Dutch West India Company (WIC) began operating in the Guiana region in South America.
 And in 1627, they established the Colony of Berbice with the aim of supplying it with "as many blacks as possible".
 As a result, enslaved Africans became a key element in the colonial economy.
 By the 1660s, the slave population numbered about 2,500.
 Initially, most Africans in the Guianas were taken against their will from the Slave Coast and the Loango–Angola region.
 From 1675 to 1737, half of them were from the Gold Coast.

 Many Guyanese slaves initially worked on Caribbean plantations in the Lesser Antilles.
 In 1745, the Dutch established the colony of Demerara and invited British planters from nearby colonies to start plantations.
 Many planters from the Lesser Antilles (and a small amount from Carolina) settled in Demerara and Essequibo, bringing enslaved Africans with them.
 Most of the enslaved from the Caribbean came from Barbados, Saint Kitts, and Antigua.